GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 }
 ```

-The HTTP response's content is now accessible as a JSON object:
+The body is now accessible as a JSON object:

 ```json
 {